 Red Media: Tempering Hearts with Mao Zedong

-Jennifer Dorothy Lee, University of Chicago
+Jennifer Dorothy Lee, School of the Art Institute of Chicago

 * Photo Credits: